AynalemN/alx-higher_level_programming/0x03-python-data_structures/README.md

 6. Lists of lists = Matrix - Write a function that prints a matrix of integers.
 7. Tuples addition - Write a function that adds 2 tuples.
 8. More returns! - Write a function that returns a tuple with the length of a string and its first character.
+9. Find the max - Write a function that finds the biggest integer of a list.